Bunbuku Chagama: Fairy tale

 The following summary is based on three early English translations of the fairy tale version.

 At a temple called Morin-ji in Kōzuke Province (now Gunma Prefecture), the master priest (abbot) owns a chagama (tea kettle).
 When the priest sets the kettle on a hearth, the kettle sprouts a head and a tail (or legs as well), and turns into a half-badger, half tea-kettle creature.
 What is loosely translated as a "badger" here is strictly speaking a tanuki or raccoon dog.

 The priest and his novices subdue it, and since it reverts to the form of an ordinary kettle, they sell it to a traveling tinker or rag-peddler.
 The kettle reveals its half-tanuki form to the peddler, and the merchant acts on a friend's advice to command the beast to turn tricks, or, is persuaded by the tanuki itself, which bargains to perform acrobatics in exchange for being well-treated.
 The peddler agrees to neither put it over hot flame nor stow it away in a stuffy box, and share what food he has.

 The man sets up a circus-like roadside attraction and charges admission for people to see the tea-kettle badger walking a tightrope to the tune of music.
 The man becomes wealthy, and returns the kettle to Morin-ji temple.

 Translations

-Algernon Bertram Mitford published a version of it entitled "The Accomplished and Lucky Teakettle" in Tales of Old Japan (1871), illustrated by woodcuts from drawings by the artist "Ôdaké".
+A. B. Mitford published a version of it entitled "The Accomplished and Lucky Teakettle" in Tales of Old Japan (1871), illustrated by woodcuts from drawings by the artist "Ôdaké".

 A similar (slightly more elaborate) plot is found in "The Wonderful Tea Kettle" (June 1886), the retelling by Mrs. T. H. James (Kate James), published by Hasegawa Takejirō as Japanese Fairy Tale Series No. 16 (these books are classed in the chirimen-bon or "crepe-paper books" genre).
 The artist, who was not credited in print, has been identified as Yoshimune Arai (新井芳宗) from the signature on the cover art.